milanco-ca/.github/profile/README.md

 Milanco Wiki

 ## Repo naming conventions
-Here are some of `-postfox` conventions used for repositories, package.json, npm modules, docker, and so on.
+Here are some of `-[postfix]` conventions used for repositories, package.json, npm modules, docker, and so on.

 - `-api` for API and Backend
 - `-web` for Landing pages and SEO-based websites